Keely Hodgkinson

-Keely Nicole Hodgkinson (born 3 March 2002) is an English middle-distance runner.
-She is the reigning Olympic champion at 800 m after winning the gold medal at the 2024 Summer Olympics.
-In total, she has won two Olympic medals having won silver at the same distance in the delayed 2020 Games.
-She is also a two-time European champion in the 800 m and has won two silver medals and a bronze in the same event at World Championship level.
-She is both the British record holder and the sixth fastest woman ever over 800 m.
+Keely Nicole Hodgkinson (born 3 March 2002) is an English middle-distance runner specialising in the 800 metres.
+Over this distance, she won gold medals at the 2024 Summer Olympics and the 2026 World Indoor Championships.
+She is also a two-time winner at the European Athletics Championships and has won silver and bronze medals at World Championships.
+Hodgkinson is the world record holder over 800 m indoors and the British record holder over 800 m outdoors.
+She is a four-time national champion.

-At the age of 19, she won the silver medal at the delayed 2020 Summer Olympics, while simultaneously breaking the British record set by Kelly Holmes in 1995.
-Hodgkinson proceeded to win silver medals at several championships; the 2022 and 2023 World Championships, as well as the 2022 Commonwealth Games.
-At European level, Hodgkinson went one step higher, becoming a two-time European champion in 2022 and 2024 and a two-time European indoor champion from 2021 and 2023.
-She also holds the world indoor best for the 600 metres and was the 2021 Diamond League finals 800 m champion.
+At the age of 19, she won the silver medal at the delayed 2020 Summer Olympics, breaking the British record set by Kelly Holmes in 1995.
+Hodgkinson proceeded to win silver medals at the 2022 World Championships, the 2023 World Championships and the 2022 Commonwealth Games.
+She became a European outdoors champion in 2022 and 2024 and a European indoor champion in 2021 and 2023.
+She was also the 2021 Diamond League finals 800 m winner.

-At the 2024 Summer Olympics, Hodgkinson won the gold medal in the Women's 800 m.
-In the final, she led the race from early on, and then broke away in the last 100 metres to cross the line ahead of Tsige Duguma and reigning world champion Mary Moraa.
-Hodgkinson is also a four-time British national senior champion.
+At the 2024 Summer Olympics, Hodgkinson led the final from near the start, and then broke away in the last 100 metres to cross the line ahead of Tsige Duguma and Mary Moraa.
 She was voted BBC Sports Personality of the Year for 2024, and was awarded an MBE for contribution to athletics in the 2025 New Year Honours list.
+An injury affected year in 2025 saw Hodgkinson win bronze at the World Athletics Championships.

+In 2026, Hodgkinson won the World Indoor title in Torún.
+During the outdoor season, major new rivalries emerged with Audrey Werro and Femke Broeders-Bol, culminating in second-place finishes for Hodgkinson behind Werro and ahead of Broeders-Bol at both the European Athletics Championships and the World Athletics Ultimate Championship.

 Early life and background

-Hodgkinson was born on 3 March 2002 in Atherton, Greater Manchester, and brought up there by parents Dean and Rachel.
-Her mother is also a runner.
-Hodgkinson attended Fred Longworth High School in Tyldesley, where she was friends with fellow pupil and future England footballer Ella Toone.
+Keely Nicole Hodgkinson was born on 3 March 2002 in Atherton, Greater Manchester, and grew up there.
+She attended Fred Longworth High School in Tyldesley, where she was friends with fellow pupil and future England footballer Ella Toone.
 Hodgkinson also attended Loughborough College in Leicestershire.
-In 2021, she began a criminology degree course at Leeds Beckett University, but later dropped out to focus on her athletics career.
+In 2021, she began a degree in criminology at Leeds Beckett University, but later dropped out to focus on her athletics career.